Home

 An insole, or shoe insert, sits directly beneath your foot in your shoe and can be taken out and replaced with new ones to suit your activities.
 They can be purchased online or from most pharmacies, department stores or foot clinics.

-An effective insole or orthotic should provide enough support.
+An effective insole for shin splints should provide enough support.

 How do insoles work?